edgio-docs/edgio-docs/guides/routing.md

 ## Route Execution

-When the XDN receives a request, it executes **each route that matches the request** in the order in which they are declared until one sends a response.
+When {{ PRODUCT_NAME }} receives a request, it executes **each route that matches the request** in the order in which they are declared until one sends a response.
 The following methods return a response:

 - [appShell](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#appshell)
 - [compute](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#compute)